Gnwin/MyReads/README.md

 # MyReads Project

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.
+This is a Book shelf project where books can be reorganized into different shelves.
+I added interactivity to the app by refactoring the static code in this template.
+This project demonstrates the us e of React,s components, controlled components, Managing state, e.t.c.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+The template can be gotten from here: [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

 ## TL;DR